seqscope/NovaScope-exemplary-downstream-analysis/step0-getstarted.md

     - R (v4.2)
     - FICTURE (Install from [GitHub](https://github.com/seqscope/ficture))

-For Python, 3.9 is applied for the majority steps while 3.10 helps create the HTML report file for LDA factorization and projection.
+For Python, 3.9 is applied for the majority steps while 3.10 helps create the pixel figure and HTML report file for LDA factorization and projection.

 **Python Environment**:

 Set up a dedicated Python environment for FICTURE as per the guidelines found at [this link](https://github.com/seqscope/ficture/blob/8ceb419618c1181bb673255427b53198c4887cfa/requirements.txt#L4).

 **R Packages Installation**: